 And this doesn’t even consider the additional nutrients needed.
 Everything that occurs in the body requires nutrients.
 If your body is consuming that much sugar, your body needs extra nutrients to support liver health and insulin production.
 Yes, it requires nutrients to make insulin.

 And what happens to all that saturated fat you eat with this amount of sugar?
 And by the way, coconut oil (the medium-chain fatty acids) is damaging to the gut.
 Yes, it’s controversial, but coconut oil is not good for gut health.
-I have a YouTube video with Kiran Krishnan, a well-known biologist and we talk about the details with coconut oils. (coming soon).
+I have a YouTube video with Kiran Krishnan, a well-known biologist and we talk about the details with coconut oils.

-Even if there is truth to PUFAs, causing us to store more fat, or being toxic to the body, the amounts in grocery store chicken, pork and fish aren’t the reason for obesity.
+Even if there is truth to PUFAs, causing us to store more fat, or being toxic to the body, the amounts in grocery store chicken, pork, and fish aren’t the reason for obesity.
 These PUFAs don’t move the needle so much to even hyper-focus on, especially in the context of a meat-based diet.
 Toxic, inflammatory seed oils like canola and soybean oil are a different story.

-If you have diabetes, blood sugar imbalances or even cortisol imbalances, this is not a diet that will be ideal for you.
+If you have diabetes, blood sugar imbalances, or even cortisol imbalances, this is not a diet that will be ideal for you.

 This diet is very similar to some that follow a paleo diet (at least the real fruit part).
 Are all paleo dieters free of thyroid disease?

-Vitamin E utilization for PUFAs
+Vitamin E Utilization of PUFAs

 I’m not going to get into too much detail here about vitamin E but just know that all fat-soluble vitamins work together.
 If you supplement just one and not the others, you are playing God in a game that you don’t know all the rules.
 Yes, even vitamin D can be the same case.
-I cite varying studies in Carnivore Cure and how there is no definitive answer with supplementing fat-soluble vitamins.
+I cite varying studies in Carnivore Cure and how there is no definitive answer to supplementing fat-soluble vitamins.
 So, if you are giving up PUFAs and supplementing with vitamin E, I’d throw caution.

 We just don’t know enough, and most of the fat-soluble vitamins are hormones.
 So you are also playing God with hormones.
 It’s just not ideal.